Spirit: Stallion of the Cimarron: Music

+Hans Zimmer (left) composed the film's score and Bryan Adams (right) performed the theme song.

 The songs and score were composed by Bryan Adams and Hans Zimmer.
 The opening theme song for the film, "Here I Am" was composed by Bryan Adams, Gretchen Peters, and Hans Zimmer.
 It was produced by Jimmy Jam and Terry Lewis.
 The song "Don't Let Go", performed by Bryan Adams with Sarah McLachlan on harmonies and piano, plays during the ending credits.
 It was written by Bryan Adams, Gavin Greenaway, Robert John "Mutt" Lange, and Gretchen Peters.
 Many of the songs and arrangements were set in the American West, with themes based on love, landscapes, brotherhood, struggles, and journeys.
 Garth Brooks was originally supposed to compose and record songs for the film, but the deal fell through.

 Release

-Spirit: Stallion of the Cimarron premiered in the "Out of Competition" section at the Cannes Film Festival on May 21, 2002.
+Spirit: Stallion of the Cimarron premiered in the "Out of Competition" section at the Cannes Film Festival on May 18, 2002.
 The film was released theatrically in the United States a few days later on May 24, 2002, by DreamWorks Distribution under their DreamWorks Pictures label.